 To file an insurance claim and/or personal injury lawsuit against any of these parties, you must demonstrate the owner or operator was negligent in some way.
 In general, this means that the person responsible for the lot breached the duty of reasonable care owed to visitors.
 This requirement is often open to interpretation, which may complicate your personal injury claim without legal counsel.

 Hurt in a Parking Lot Fall?
-Contact a Macon Slip and Fall Attorney Today
+Contact a Slip and Fall Attorney Today

 If you sustained serious injuries in a parking lot, contact a slip and fall attorney from our law firm.
 We can investigate the circumstances of your fall and help ensure that you get the compensation you deserve from an insurance claim and/or personal injury lawsuit.

-We accept cases throughout Georgia as well as nationwide from our Macon law office.
+We accept cases throughout Georgia as well as nationwide from our Macon or Atlanta law office.
 Call today or contact us online to schedule a free initial consultation about your premises liability claim.